-These are probably one of my favorite inventions- thank you to whomever had the brilliant idea!
+These are probably one of my favorite dog hiking essentials- thank you to whomever had the brilliant idea!
 These collapsible bowls are so useful and a necessity for anyone hiking with dogs.
 Clip it to your backpack with a carabiner or slip it in your dog’s pack and you’re ready to go.

 5. Poop Bags

 Remember leave no trace?
-It is a good idea to always have a few poop bags packed for the road so you can pick up after your dog.
+One of the ‘absolute must’ dog hiking essentials are poop bags.
+It is always best practice to have an entire roll packed for the trail or road so you can pick up after your dog.

-Nothing is more embarrassing then people hiking past as you’re standing there unprepared to pick up your dog’s doo.
+Nothing is more embarrassing than people hiking past as you’re standing there unprepared to pick up your dog’s doo.
 Because you know they’re judging.

 Unfortunate things happen out on the trails, and you should be prepared to take care of both you and your pup.
 Having a first aid kit of some sort is a smart idea!

 I carry this first aid kit with me everywhere we go.
-Fortunately I haven’t had to use it yet!
-I’ve also added some Benadryl and anti-inflammatory meds (with the vet’s approval) for Monty.
+In addition I’ve added some Benadryl and anti-inflammatory meds (with the vet’s approval) for Monty.